BemteviSeguros/jobs/README.md

 # bem.te.vi's Software Engineering Jobs

 ## What is bem.te.vi?
-We are an Insurtech startup focused on housing insurance and credit insurance products.
+We are an Insurtech startup that offers several insurance products through an embedded insurance model as a distribution channel for B2B & B2B2C companies in Brazil.

 [Read more about the future of the insurance business](https://openinsurance.susep.gov.br/).